Crescents Hockey Team

 The original cup is made of sterling silver with three handles shaped as lions that are looking up into the cup.
 The cup was mounted on a base of locally turned mahogany.
 The names of all the winners up to 1918 are engraved on the silver cup.
 After 1918 the winners' names are engraved on plates attached to the wooden base.

 Inscribed on the cup is the verse "We Love Thee Frozen Land" from Ode to Newfoundland, composed by Governor Boyle in 1902.
 Several months after Boyle donated the cup, Ode to Newfoundland was adopted as the official national anthem for Newfoundland, then a self-governing British Colony.
-It was re-adopted in 1980 as our provincial anthem.
+It was re-adopted in 1980 as it's provincial anthem.